gvwilson/thirdbit/_posts/2005/2005-05-04-misdirection-and-javascript.md

 ---
 <p>When I was twelve, I spent $3.95 on a book that promised to teach
 me how to do magic tricks that would astound my friends.
-I didn't make it past the second chapter ("No way---I have to
+I didn't make it past the second chapter ("No way—I have to
 <em>practice</em>!?"), but I still remember the way the word
 "misdirection" was set in bold face every time it appeared.
 The key to making a trick work, the book said, was to get the audience to